 - Take the new student advising survey:

 To assist our matching you with an outstanding academic advisor, take a moment to tell us about yourself by completing the New Student Advising Survey.
-In order to access the survey, you will need to use your Furman ID number and IT credentials, which you will be receiving in the mail mid-May.
+In order to access the survey, you will need to use your Furman ID number and network credentials, which you will receive in mid-May.

 - Apply for housing: